gjubal/shoppies/README.md

 ![Alt Text](https://media.giphy.com/media/TG7jUjEcwP5fWAqfAA/giphy.gif)

-The Shoppies application is an interface designed to aid the Shopify movie critics as they select movie nominations for the upcoming Shoppies.
+The Shoppies application is an interface designed to aid the movie critics as they select movie nominations for the upcoming Shoppies.

 [Live Version](https://shoppies-fall.netlify.app)